radupaunescu2021/testqa/README.md

   Critical features that need functional testing include:

-  **Login system
+  **Login system,
-  Search and filters
+  Search and filters,
-  Order details page
+  Order details page,
-  Shopping cart
+  Shopping cart,
-  Order confirmation page
+  Order confirmation page,
-  Order tracking
+  Order tracking,
   Payment**

 2. Performance testing  to analyze an application’s speed, scalability, and stability under varying user loads.

 3. Usability testing checks whether the website offers an optimal user experience to a typical user.

- **Easyness of navigating the website
+ **Easyness of navigating the website,
-  Clarity of content
+  Clarity of content,
   Core functions are easy to use**

 4.Security Testing